MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/vscode.md

 You can create, reference, and work with prompt flows.

-Prompt flows already created in the Azure AI Studio can be found at `shared\Users\{user-name}\promptflow`.
+Prompt flows already created in the Azure AI Foundry portal can be found at `shared\Users\{user-name}\promptflow`.
 You can also create new flows in your `code` or `shared` folder.

-Prompt flow automatically uses the Azure AI Studio connections your project has access to.
+Prompt flow automatically uses the Azure AI Foundry connections your project has access to.

 You can also work with the prompt flow extension in VS Code, which is preinstalled in this environment.
 Within this extension, you can set the connection provider to your project.
 See [consume connections from Azure AI](https://microsoft.github.io/promptflow/cloud/azureai/consume-connections-from-azure-ai.html).